A Cavity Under A Veneer

 If you have questions about A Cavity Under A Veneer or other dental problems, please contact us for more information.

-• Age: Over time, the cement that holds the veneer in place can degrade, leaving gaps that allow bacteria to penetrate and cause decay.
+• Aging Veneers: Over time, the bonding cement that holds veneers in place can weaken, allowing bacteria to seep in and cause decay.

-• Wear and tear: The veneer itself can become damaged or cracked over time, creating spaces for bacteria to grow.
+• Wear and Tear: Veneers can chip or crack, creating spaces for bacteria to enter and lead to cavities.

 Signs And Symptoms Of A Cavity Under A Veneer

-• Discomfort: You may feel discomfort or pressure around the affected tooth.
+• Discomfort or Pressure: A feeling of pressure or unease around the affected tooth.

-• Gum swelling: You may notice swelling or redness around the gum line near the affected tooth.
+• Swollen Gums: Redness or swelling around the gum line near the veneer.

 Treatment Options For A Cavity Under A Veneer

-The best treatment option for a cavity under a veneer depends on the extent of the decay and the overall health of the tooth.
-Your dentist can evaluate your tooth and recommend the best course of action to restore the tooth’s health and prevent further damage.
+The best treatment will depend on the extent of the decay.
+Contact your dentist to discuss the best course of action for your specific situation.
 If you have further questions about treatment options for A Cavity Under A Veneer, please contact us.

 Dental veneers Toronto dentist